Suryansh1720001/Taaveez/README.md

 ### Write poem and your stories in this application for the enhancement of your work.
-You can save it in one application.
+You can save all your stuff in one app.

 It is based on Kotlin language.
 Every content creator can write their material in a variety of genres.
 - Poems - कविताएं